- Location: Chattertons Road (main entrance)

 West Melton Forest

-Float parking oval - A well-designed park for horse floats.
+- Float parking oval - A well-designed park for horse floats.
 Just drive in, pull over next to the central oval and drive on when you've finished.
-No backing needed.
+No backing needed

-Picnic tables - With hitching posts for horses.
+- Picnic tables with hitching posts for horses

-Activities
+Activities and tracks

-Horse riding - A 10km marked trail, suitable for all abilities.
+- Horse riding - A 10km marked trail, suitable for all abilities.
 Large sandy areas and forestry roads allow riders to explore further.

 Horse carriage driving - Roads within the forest are suitable for carriages.
 The entrance will fit 1.8m-wide carriages.
 If you have a wider carriage, contact us to ask about key system.